Recruiting judges soon! Contest to open in September. Watch your email and social media for announcements.

-The Aurora Contest offers all these opportunities!
+The Aurora Contest offers these opportunities!

 To Enter:

-Authors of adult and YA books submit the first 7500 words of their unpublished, uncontracted SPECULATIVE FICTION manuscript.
-Middle grade submissions send the first 3500 words.
+Authors of adult and YA books submit the first 7500 words of their unpublished, un-contracted SPECULATIVE FICTION manuscript.
+This excerpt will be divided into multiple documents for our use in each round, as detailed below.

 Authors send a 500-word synopsis of their novel that includes how the story ends.